TITLE Coordinator, Residence Life Information Technology

 Education: A Bachelor’s degree with which includes computer-related courses is required; a Bachelor’s degree in a computer-related field is preferred.

-Experience: At least one year of experience being directly responsible for an organization’s computing support is required.
+Experience: At least one year of experience in a computer-based user support role is required.
 Experience with a wide range of platforms and technologies are required.
 Supervisory experience is required.
 Experience in web page design and development is required.
 Experience with project management and installation and maintenance of application software is required.
-Experience in installing Ethernet network interface cards and drivers in PC’s and printers is required.
-An understanding and knowledge of routers, hubs, and other networking components is required.
+Experience in troubleshooting problems with desktop computers, tablets, and enterprise printers is required.
+An understanding and knowledge of basic networking components is required.
 Major- and micro-systems programming experience is preferred.
 Experience working in a university or college residence hall setting is preferred.

-Skills: Must have excellent technical knowledge and aptitude and the analytical ability to diagnose and solve a multitude of hardware, software, file server, and network-related issues.
+Skills: Excellent technical knowledge and aptitude and the analytical ability to diagnose and solve a multitude of hardware, software, file server, and network-related issues are required.
 A working knowledge of network topologies is required.
 The ability to install and configure microcomputer system components and peripherals is required.
 The ability to install operating systems and application software on microcomputer systems and microcomputer network servers is required.
 Skills in the use of web development software, office applications software, and email are required.
 The ability to manage and supervise a successful operation that is customer service-driven and highly technical is required.
 The ability to communicate effectively both verbally and in writing is required.
 The ability to maintain a professional and positive rapport with staff and residents is required.
 The ability to perform in a problem-solving capacity including the evaluation of crisis and emergency situations is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 The ability to design and implement educational and social programs for a residence hall audience is preferred.
 The ability to understand the various technological needs of a residence hall setting including those of staff and residents is preferred.